silinternational/ssp-base/docs/functional_testing.md

 Once your containers are up, in your VM run ...

-`> docker-compose run --rm test /data/run-integration-tests.sh`
+`> docker compose run --rm test /data/run-integration-tests.sh`

 Or, if you need to run just one of the tests, run ...

-`> docker-compose run --rm test bash`
+`> docker compose run --rm test bash`

 then